AhmedHashim04/NLP-Project/README.md

 # 📝 Text Summarizer with Sentiment Analysis

-A powerful and intuitive web application built with **Streamlit** that enables users to input text or provide a URL, generating a concise summary and performing sentiment analysis.
+A powerful and intuitive web application built with **Flask** that enables users to input text or provide a URL, generating a concise summary and performing sentiment analysis.
 The app also provides insightful visualizations of the top 5 most frequent words in the input text, all within a modern, dark-themed interface.

 ---